Magnetic elastomers as specific soft actuators -- predicting particular modes of deformation from selected configurations of magnetizable inclusions: Introduction

 \section{Introduction}

 We consider soft materials that consist of a reversibly deformable, elastic, continuous matrix containing discrete, magnetizable inclusions.
 Magnetic gels and elastomers \cite{jolly1996magnetoviscoelastic,filipcsei2007magnetic,odenbach2016microstructure,weeber2018polymer,menzel2015tuned,lopez2016mechanics,schmauch2017chained,weeber2019studying,stolbov2019magnetostriction,menzel2019mesoscopic,schumann2019microscopic} represent prime examples of this class of materials.
 In this case, the elastic matrix is of polymeric origin, crosslinked to an elastic network and possibly swollen by a solvent for elevated softness.
-The inclusions are of particulate character.
-To achieve effects of the kind introduced in the following, the diameters of these particles are typically of submillimeter range, from tens to a few hundreds of micrometers.
+The inclusions can be regarded as solid particles.
+For possible experimental realizations, the diameters of these particles are typically of submillimeter range, from tens to a few hundreds of micrometers.

 When magnetized by external magnetic fields, the particles interact with each other magnetically.
 In the absence of external magnetic field gradients, the interparticle interactions are the only forces generated on the inclusions.
 The particles are enclosed by the surrounding elastic matrix and cannot move through it due to their size.
 Therefore, the forces generated on the particles are transmitted to the surrounding soft elastic matrix, leading to its deformation \cite{puljiz2016forces, puljiz2017forces, puljiz2019displacement, raikher2008shape, metsch2016numerical}.